 Please note, the below is a provisional timeline and dates may alter slightly:

-- The call for applications will open in mid-October 2022.
+1. The call for applications will open in mid-November 2023.

-- References must be submitted no later than Tuesday 10th January 2023.
+2. The deadline to apply is 23.59 (UK time) on Wednesday 17 January 2024.
 It is the responsibility of the applicant to ensure all references are received by this date.

-- Interviews will take place over Microsoft Teams on Tuesday 28th February, Wednesday 1st and Thursday 2nd March 2023.
+8. Interviews will take place over Microsoft Teams between Monday 26 February and Friday 01 March 2024.

 The QUADRAT DTP is funded by NERC, a UKRI Research Council.
 As a result, we are required to report on this information for all applicants to the QUADRAT DTP.
 If you do not wish to reveal this information you will always have the option to select ‘prefer not to disclose’.